Generic Name: butalbital and acetaminophen

 Bupap Tablets Dosage and Administration

-Bupap Tablets: One or two tablets every four hours.
+Bupap Tablets: 1 or 2 tablets every four hours.
 Total daily dosage should not exceed 6 tablets.

 Extended and repeated use of these products is not recommended because of the potential for physical dependence.